dmitry-ivanov/laravel-console-logger/README.md

 );
 ```

-#### Accessing Monolog instance
+## Powered by Monolog

-This package is using [Monolog logging library](https://packagist.org/packages/monolog/monolog) with all of it's power and benefits.
+This package is using [Monolog logging library](https://github.com/Seldaek/monolog) with all of it's power and benefits.
 If needed, you may access the underlying Monolog instance in a two ways:

 - Using `icLogger` command's method:

     ```php
-    class Foo extends Command
+    class MyLoggableCommand extends Command
     {
         use Loggable;